Bondi121/Blog-Portfolio-Project/README.md

 ## Project checklist
 - [X] It is avalaible on github, here is the link [blog web application] (github link)
-2. [X] It use the flask framework : Yes.
+2. [X] It uses the flask framework : Yes.
 3. [X] The below are the python module use in the project
     - datetime library
     - os library